lbryio/spec/index.md

 ## Introduction

 LBRY is a protocol for accessing and publishing digital content in a global, decentralized marketplace.
 Clients can use LBRY to publish, host, find, download, and pay for content — books, movies, music, or anything else that can be represented as a stream of bits.
 Participation in the network is open to everyone.
 No permission is required, and no one may be blocked from participating.
-The system is distributed, so no single entity has unilateral control, nor will the removal of any single entity prevent the system from functioning.
+No single entity has unilateral control, nor will the removal of any single entity prevent the system from functioning.

 TODO: